syl20bnr/evil-lisp-state/README.md

 To execute a command while in normal state, a leader key is used.
 By default, the leader for each command is `SPC l`.
-Any command when executed sets the current state to `lisp state`.
+By default any command when executed sets the current state to `lisp state`.

 Examples: